 Charcuterie & Cheese: Austin’s Best

 I consider myself a charcuterie and cheese enthusiast!
 I am far from being an expert; however, I have indulged in more than my fair share of each, hundreds of varieties across the globe.
 When I sit down for meal, I really enjoy diversity (I guess that’s why I’m such a huge fan of traditional tapas and other small plates that are a current trend that doesn’t seem to be going away, yay!).
-While most people might consider meats and cheeses as perfect starters, I sometimes enjoy making them into a delightful, personal entrée (albeit I am willing to share…a bit).
+While most people might consider charcuterie and cheese as perfect starters, I sometimes enjoy making them into a delightful, personal entrée (albeit I am willing to share…a bit).
 Gone are the days of simple sausage and cheddar (although still yummy).
 Establishments have expanded their range of offerings to satisfy people’s ever-growing discerning palates.
 Many plates or boards now include beautiful terrines, pâté, confit…and regional, as well as global cheeses made from cow’s, sheep’s, and buffalo’s milk.
 Welcome to my list of Charcuterie & Cheese: Austin’s Best!

-I have complied a list of ten suggested places to enjoy charcuterie and cheese in and around Austin, with varied geographical locations, restaurant styles, and budgets in mind (no particular order).
+I have complied a list of suggested places to enjoy charcuterie and cheese in and around Austin (including your own home), with varied geographical locations, restaurant styles, and budgets in mind (no particular order).
 By no means is it an exhaustive list!
 Austin has a lot to offer these days.
 If you would like to suggest an addition, please, feel free to do so in the comment section.
 Cheers!

 Fabi+Rosi is a cozy, charming space, dimly lit, housed in an adorable c.
 1903 cottage.
 Run by husband & wife team, Chef Wolfgang et al. never disappoint on creativity or execution.
 Every dish has a touch of German-European flair, and all ingredients are humanely raised and harvested.
 They also source as many local and seasonal products as possible, including growing their own garden full of herbs and veggies and keeping a hen house for the freshest eggs.
 They have a respectable wine selection and limited beers by the bottle that all compliment their food offerings.
 Fabi+Rosi is a great place for socializing during happy hour, date night, special occasion, or a casual experience on their Fido friendly patio.
 Fabi+Rosi offers three delectable boards to choose from.